vaip05/SafeRoute/README.md

 # SafeRouteSJ
-A website that locates user with the safest root.
+A website that locates user with the safest route.